 However, what can you expect from this car if you buy it on the second-hand market today?
 Looking at data from Caredge.com, we see that a 5-year old Chrysler 300 has depreciated around 56%.
 This is a pretty steep depreciation, and for the Chrysler 300, it’s safe to say that this can be attributed to the fact that the 300-name doesn’t radiate confidence.

-Let’s say a 5-year old Chrysler 300 has 62,500 miles on the odometer (12,500 miles per year) and that it’s capable of reaching a maximum mileage of 200,000 miles over its lifetime (not a strange assumption for a full-size car).
+Let’s say a 5-year old Chrysler 300 has 62,500 miles on the odometer (12,500 miles per year) and that it’s capable of reaching a maximum mileage of 200,000 miles over its lifetime with the right type of gas (not a strange assumption for a full-size car).
 In that case, the Chrysler 300 still has 11 years left.
 In other words, for 44% of the price of a new 300, you’ll get almost 70% of the remaining lifespan of the car.
 We think this option provides the most bang for your buck.